-The Pulacayo reserve estimate is only presented in this AIF as part of the history of the project and is considered historic in nature by the Company.
+The Pulacavo reserve estimate is only presented in this AIF as part of the history of the project and is considered historic in nature by the Company.
 This historical estimate was prepared using currently accepted methods and assumptions as described in the previous paragraph, but the costs and prices assumed are not current.
 It is considered relevant since surface and underground mining methods were used.
 It is only considered reliable to the extent that the block model is based on the same geologic model used for the resource estimate otherwise it is not considered reliable because the costs and prices used do not reflect current costs and prices.
 Besides the assumptions described at the beginning of this section, this historical estimate assumed owner operation in partnership with the Cooperative, processing on site, and smelting off site.
-The key parameters included metals prices of US\$28.00/oz Ag, US\$0.86/lb Pb, and US\$1.00/lb Zn and a minimum silver grade of US\$150/t rather than a silver equivalent followed by a minimum net smelter return of US\$70/t to determine mineable stopes.
+The key parameters included metals prices of US\$ 28.00/oz Ag, US\$ 0.86/lb Pb, and US\$ 1.00/lb Zn and a minimum silver grade of US\$ 150/t rather than a silver equivalent followed by a minimum net smelter return of US\$ 70/t to determine mineable stopes.
 The key methods included use of inverse distance squared algorithm to estimate grade and use of the Whittle pit shell optimization algorithm.
-The historical estimate uses the same resource/reserve categories described in Sections 1.2 and 1.3 of the Instrument.
+The historical estimate uses the same resource/reserve categories described in Sections 1.2 and 1.3 of NI 43-101.
 The historical estimate does not include any more recent estimates or data available to the issuer.
 The work needed to upgrade the historical estimate as current mineral resources is largely to use current costing and metals price figures.
-A qualified person has not done sufficient work to classify the historical estimate as current mineral resources that are not mineral reserves do not have demonstrated economic viability.
+A gualified person has not done sufficient work to classify the historical estimate as current reserves.
+The issuer is not treating the historical estimate as current mineral reserves.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability.